anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **John 6.25-35** says (after the feeding of the 5000), 'Do not work for the food that perishes, but for the food that endures for eternal life'.

 # Notes {#notes}

+[^Lent]: Jeremy Haselock, 'Lent', in David Kennedy with Jeremy Haselock, _Using Common Worship: Times and Seasons, Part 2 (Lent to Embertide)_ (London: Church House Publishing, 2008), p.
+17.

 [^Andrew]: 'Andrew, St', in _The Oxford Dictionary of the Christian Church_, ed. by F. L. Cross and E. A. Livingstone, 3rd ed.
 (Oxford: Oxford University Press, 1997), p.
 60.